tatsatb/bestatic/README.md

 -  **Scalable**.
 Bestatic ultimately builds a bunch of static files.
 So, no need for database management, server maintenance, or constant security updates.
 A hassle-free way to manage large-scale websites.

--  **Free and open-source** Of course, Bestatic is free and open-source, licensed under GNU GPL-3.0.
+-  **Free and open-source**.
+Of course, Bestatic is free and open-source, licensed under GNU GPL-3.0.
 This will remain free and open-source forever.

--  **Simple** Making things simple for you is our goal.
+-  **Simple**.
+Making things simple for you is our goal.
 Be it via graphical installation, OS compatibility, dedicated quickstart, or in-depth documentation: We just want to make your Bestatic journey easy and enjoyable for the beginning!

 ## Getting started